 Liberal Education/General Education RequirementsFor students in catalog years 2016-17 and later, this program fulfills the Responsibility Outcome 2 (R2): Global Perspectives requirement upon completion of all course assignments.

 For students in catalog years through 2015-16, this program fulfills GE-IIA Natural Science-Biology and counts as a field experience course for Biology majors.
 It also fulfills 3 credits of the Foreign Culture requirement upon successful program completion (students earning a B.A., B.F.A. or B.M degree in the College of Arts & Sciences cannot use study abroad to fulfill their foreign language/foreign culture requirement.
 See the university catalog for details).

-Academic CalendarThe program is set to run from January 4 – 17, 2018.
+Academic CalendarThe program runs during the first weeks of January each year it is offered, but dates for 2020 are not yet set.
 Flights will be purchased as a group by the course instructor.

 Students will be participating in various active learning experiences throughout the program:

 - overnight canoe trip on the Sebun River to sample aquatic organisms with a local scientist to learn about human impacts on tropical river ecosystems

 - guided tours to the famous archaeological sites of Caracol and the Actun Tunichil Muknal Cave